wellecks/llmstep/README.md

 The [python/train](python/train) directory shows how the model was fine-tuned.

 #### Reprover
-You can use the non-retrieval version of [Reprover](https://github.com/lean-dojo/ReProver) using:
+You can use the non-retrieval version of [Reprover](https://github.com/lean-dojo/ReProver), which we refer to as [LeanDojo ByT5 300m](https://huggingface.co/kaiyuy/leandojo-lean4-tacgen-byt5-small):

 ```
 python python/server_encdec.py